Fort Laramie National Historic Site: Final years

 After the completion of the transcontinental railroad, the fort's importance gradually decreased.
 Fewer wagon trains journeyed west, and regional Native Americans had been largely subdued.
 The fort was decommissioned in 1890.
 The original abandonment order was issued in 1889, and four of the infantry companies stationed there at that time went to Fort Logan, near Denver, Colorado that fall.

 In March 1890, about 30 cavalry soldiers and civilian mechanics under the command of Lt.
 C. W. Taylor arrived at the fort and removed doors, windows, flooring, and any other material from the buildings that was thought to be of value to the government.
 The last soldiers left Fort Laramie on April 20, 1890.
 All but one of the structures were sold at auction to private citizens.
 The entire military reservation, which was nine miles long and six miles wide, was opened up to homesteaders for settlement on October 5, 1891.

 Historic district

+The federal government repurchased the site in 1938 and began reconstructing the fort for preservation purposes.
+The Fort Laramie National Monument was established, which became the Fort Laramie National Historic Site in 1960.

-In a 1983 document, the National Park Service describes a 536-acre historic district within the larger national historic site containing all of the historic structures, buildings, ruins, and sites, as well as a separate area containing a bridge.
+In a 1983 document, the National Park Service (NPS) describes a 536-acre historic district within the larger national historic site containing all of the historic structures, buildings, ruins, and sites, as well as a separate area containing a bridge.
 The NPS identified 36 significant physical remains that provide the background for the events and the people associated with Fort Laramie.
 These included 13 standing buildings, 11 standing ruins, and several buildings where only the foundations remain.